robertjskelton/robertjskelton.github.io/_posts/2021-01-23-mazda-miata-mudflaps.markdown

 ![Mudflaps](/images/mudflaps/3.jpg)
 ![Mudflaps](/images/mudflaps/4.jpg)

-Take off the clips on the inner fender liner from one side of your car.
+Take off the clips on the inner fender liner from one side of your car using a small flathead screwdriver.
 To make this easier, turn your tires all the way in one direction.

 ![Mudflaps](/images/mudflaps/5.jpg)